 What it is

-Out Bush On Country is a home-grown model of care for Tasmanian children, young people and families who’ve experienced severe early life adversities, and who as a result live with high risks and complex needs.
+Out Bush On Country is a home-grown model of on-country care for Tasmanian children, young people and families, including for those with highest levels of need.

-Out Bush provides a range of entry points, and tailors bush adventures to meet the needs and interests of individuals.
+The Out Bush program provides a range of entry points and tailored bush adventures to meet the needs and interests of individuals.

 If individuals are ready to be in a group, we will match participants of similar age, needs and goals into a safe and effective group.

 - Invitation to meet one of us.
-During this first session, the participant will meet an Out Bush practitioner one to one, and begin to explore options and choices.
+During this first session, the participant will meet an Out Bush practitioner, and begin to explore options and choices.

-- Invitation to 3 Introductory adventures.
-During these first 3 sessions, participants will have a taste of different kinds of adventures in a range of natural environments, and start to set some personal goals.
+- Invitation to Introductory adventures.
+During a series of ‘taster’ sessions, participants will experience different kinds of adventures in a range of natural environments, and start to picture some personal goals.

 - Invitation to the Grounding Adventure Program.
-The Grounding program provides a series of 10 x weekly individual- or group-based whole-day sessions to build confidence, skills and determination.
+The Grounding program provides a series of individual- or group-based sessions to build confidence, skills and determination.

 - Invitation to the Expanding Adventure Program.
-The Expanding program provides a series of 8 x weekly individual- or group-based whole-day sessions leading up to a 6-day remote expedition.
+The Expanding program provides a series of individual- or group-based whole-day sessions leading up to a remote expedition.
 Going on an expedition takes the benefits of adventure to a whole other level.

 Children, Young people and Families